 – Satyakam Ray

-The crust of the protest lies in the three farmer’s bills passed in the parliament’s upper and lower houses.
+The crux of the protest lies in the three farmer’s bills passed in the parliament’s upper and lower houses.
 Subsequently, it was signed by the president of India, making it a law.

 What are the three farm bills?